Your ZIP System Wall Sheathing Questions — Answered

 Is ZIP System an air barrier?

-Yes.
-ZIP System sheathing when combined with ZIP System flashing tape (and/or ZIP System™ liquid flash) form a rigid air barrier and acts as an effective component of a continuous air control layer.
+ZIP System sheathing, along with ZIP System flashing tape or liquid flash, creates a strong air barrier.
+This helps control air flow effectively.
 In addition, ZIP System flashing products can be used in some details to tie in other components of the air control layer for the building.

 How many rolls of ZIP System flashing tape are needed per panel?